grantharper/recipe-ocr/README.md

 `curl -X DELETE localhost:9200/recipe`

+To remove a particular id from the index

+`curl -X DELETE localhost:9200/recipe/doc/<id>`

 ## OCR Setup and Build

 Copy in the Tesseract data into the tessdata directory.
 This data can be found [here](https://github.com/tesseract-ocr/tessdata/tree/3.04.00)